 The idea of spiced sugar cookies somehow got in my head and wouldn’t go away.
 So, I caved and got baking.
 I kinda veered off the traditional sugar cookie path, though, and added some cream cheese to make them a little tastier and fluffier.

-These cookies may not look very exciting, but just bite into one and you’ll change your mind.
+These Sugar and Spice Cookies are not all dressed up with frosting or sprinkles or some other eye-catching decor.
+But while they may not look very exciting, just bite into one and you’ll change your mind.
 It’s that magical crispy on the outside, soft on the inside kind of cookie.
 And, the flavor is just what I want in a holiday cookie!

 If you’re in cookie-baking mode, too, find some inspiration among the cookie recipes here on BoB.
 Happy baking!